Practical randomness amplification and privatisation with implementations on quantum computers: Implementations on quantum computers

 \underline{or}

 \item \textit{Assumption $C$: The effect of signalling (e.g., cross-talk) in the quantum computer is a mixture of the effects described in assumptions $A$ and $B$.} \end{itemize}

-Assumption $A$ is generic if the device was not purposely built in a malicious way.
-Indeed, it is hard to believe that accidental signalling or other classical effects are exactly such that they contribute positively to the Bell inequality that is used.
-Moreover, for each Bell test there exist several equivalent Bell inequalities that can be used, each requiring a different tailored signalling effect -- which was obviously not observed when we tested the devices.
+Assumption $A$ is probably generic if the device was not purposely built in a malicious way and is similar to random noise.
+Indeed, accidental signalling or other classical effects are complex and changing, making it unlikely to be exactly such that they contribute positively to the Bell inequality that is used.
+Moreover, for each Bell test there exist several equivalent Bell inequalities that can be used, each requiring a different tailored signalling effect\,---\, which was not observed when we tested the devices.

-Assumption $B$ considers the opposite situation in which, for some reason, the signalling occurs in a way that positively contributed to the Bell inequality that is used.
+Assumption $B$ considers the opposite situation in which, for some reason, the signalling occurs in a way that positively contributes to the Bell inequality that is used.
 In this case, the assumption is that this positive contribution occurs the same way every time.
 This could be thought of happening, for example, if there was a systematic imperfection in the device leading to a fixed signalling effect.
 The opposite situation, in which this effect is not systematic but random, is captured in Assumption $A$.

 Assumption $C$ allows to consider a mixture of the effects in Assumptions $A$ and $B$, which could in principle occur side by side.
-Indeed, it might well be that there is a systematic signalling effect in the device but, for some reason, in some rounds this effect gets randomised because of other phenomena such as noise.\\
+Indeed, one could imagine that there is a systematic signalling effect in the device but, for some reason, in some rounds this effect gets randomised because of other phenomena.\\

 For the sake of clarity, note that it is important that the Bell test is run on a device that is \textit{trusted} to be a quantum device.
-Although the device might be noisy or mostly uncharacterised, if the Bell test is run, for example, on a classical computer simulating a quantum device there is no way for the user to distinguish it from a fair Bell experiment.
-Such a simulator would violate the assumptions we made above, but there is no way to witness it.
-The user therefore needs to make sure that the Bell test is indeed run by what has been built as a quantum device.
-This can be insured, for example, by inspecting the device or trusting the provider.\\
+Although the device might be noisy or mostly uncharacterised, if the Bell test is run, for example, on a classical computer simulating a quantum device there is no way for the user to distinguish it from a fair Bell experiment without inspecting the device.
+Such a simulator would violate the assumptions we made above, but there may be no way to witness it for the user.
+The user therefore needs to make sure that the Bell test is indeed run by what has been built, in good faith, as a quantum device.
+This can be insured, for example, by inspecting the device or by trusting the provider.\\